A degree in Mechanical Engineering is the basis for a professional career in a broad range of industry sectors.

-All Mechanical Engineering programmes are accredited by our professional body, the Institute of Mechanical Engineers, and are a recognised qualification on the route to Chartered Engineer status.
+All Mechanical Engineering programmes are accredited by our professional body, the Institution of Mechanical Engineers, and are a recognised qualification on the route to Chartered Engineer status.

 Programme in detail

 In Year Three students move on to study advanced engineering science and undertake a 300-hour individual research project on a topic of their choice.
 They can also choose their engineering specialism by selecting one of five thematic streams: biomedical engineering, materials engineering, manufacturing, management, or simulation and analytics.